Zengo wallet profile

 Last Updated: June 1, 2026

 Our MethodologyZengo takes a fundamentally different approach to wallet security.
-Rather than issuing a seed phrase, it uses MPC (Multi-Party Computation) to split your private key into two shares — one stored on your device, one on Zengo's servers — neither of which works alone.
+Zengo uses multi-party computation (MPC) instead of a seed phrase.
+MPC divides the private key into two shares that cannot work alone.
+One share stays on the device, and Zengo's servers hold the other.
 There is nothing to write down, hide, or lose.
 Recovery is handled through 3FA: email verification, an encrypted cloud backup, and a Face ID scan.
-Per Zengo's published documentation, this process typically restores access in under three minutes even after a full device reset — a claim consistently echoed in App Store and Google Play reviews.
+Zengo documentation says recovery can take less than three minutes after a device reset.
+App-store reviews also describe quick recovery.
 The trade-off is clear: you are trusting Zengo's servers with half your key.
 Whether that custody trade-off is acceptable depends on how much you value seedphrase-free convenience versus full self-custody.

 Zengo

 For users who lose sleep over seed phrase anxiety, Zengo offers a genuine alternative.
 The MPC technology works as advertised: recovery completes within minutes using Face ID and a registered email, with no paper backup needed.
-The trade-off is trusting Zengo to hold half the key - a reasonable arrangement for most users, though not for those who insist on full self-custody.
+Zengo holds one MPC key share.
+Users who require control of every key component might reject that design.
 For anyone who has ever lost a seed phrase or watched someone else struggle with one, Zengo offers something rare: peace of mind.

 Security Features